 You can add custom languages by translating the UI phrases from English into a custom language, using the i18n Customization menu on your CP.
 To add a custom language and provide translations:

-- Go to your Control Panel's > Admin tab > Settings > i18n Customization menu.
+- Go to your Control Panel > Admin > Settings menu.

-- Click the + button, select the required language from the list and click Submit.
+- Click the + button, select the required language in the list, and click Submit.

 - Click the label of the required language.
 On the page that loads, you will see the following tabs with types of translations: